-Snack time follows, and we all enjoy a bowl of porridge and some fruit together.
+Snack time follows, and we all enjoy some fruit together.
 Snack time is a perfect time for listening and chatting to each other and sharing ideas.
 We encourage the children to get involved in preparing and tidying away the snacks.

 Every morning around 11am we put on appropriate clothes for the weather and we go outside.
 Our outside area is a fantastic mix of hard surface, grass and sand.
 There is plenty of space for us all to run around as much as we like.
 We have an enormous sandpit to which the children always have access.
 The children also enjoy the playhouse, a climbing tree and a den.
 We play in muddy puddles too when the weather allows!